What Customs Broker Services Actually Cover for Canadian Importers

 What You Should Expect to Pay

 Customs broker fees vary by shipment complexity, volume, and origin.
-For a straightforward commercial B3 from the U.S. with a single HS code and no permits, expect $40 to $85 per entry.
+For a straightforward commercial CAD from the U.S. with a single HS code and no permits, expect $40 to $85 per entry.
 Shipments from overseas with multiple line items, commercial invoices in foreign currency, or PGA requirements run $100 to $200.
 If we’re filing a CBSA Form B2 (casual refund of duties) or coordinating a section 32.2 voluntary disclosure, fees are quoted separately, usually hourly at $125 to $175.

 Volume clients on monthly retainer agreements typically pay less per entry—sometimes half—because the compliance overhead is amortized.
 We also handle duty relief programs like Duty Drawback (99 percent refund on re-exported goods) and CFIA export certificates as part of bundled service packages.